Jorge Soler Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Cubs pitching staff ranks 16th in MLB.
+- The Cubs pitching staff ranks 18th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Cubs have the fourth-ranked team ERA among all league pitching staffs (3.36).
+- The Cubs have a 3.32 team ERA that ranks second across all MLB pitching staffs.

-- The Cubs allow the third-fewest home runs in baseball (26 total, 0.8 per game).
+- Cubs pitchers combine to surrender 27 home runs (0.8 per game), the third-fewest in the league.

-- Smyly gets the start for the Cubs, his seventh of the season.
-He is 3-1 with a 2.83 ERA and 29 strikeouts in 35 2/3 innings pitched.
+- Wesneski gets the start for the Cubs, his seventh of the season.
+He is 2-1 with a 3.49 ERA and 17 strikeouts through 28 1/3 innings pitched.

-- In his last time out on Monday against the Washington Nationals, the lefty threw seven innings, giving up one earned run while surrendering six hits.
+- The righty last appeared on Tuesday against the Washington Nationals, when he went six innings, allowing one earned run while giving up five hits.

+- In six games this season, the 25-year-old has put up a 3.49 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .270 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.